parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig33.png" alt="fig13" style="zoom:67%;" />

-Figure 33.
 Resource utilization estimation summary for Boolean

 5. Click on **Schematic** under the *Open Synthesized Design* tasks of *Synthesis* tasks of the *Flow Navigator* pane to view the synthesized design in a schematic view.

    <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig34.png" alt="fig13" style="zoom:67%;" />

-Figure 34.
 Synthesized design's schematic view

 Notice that IBUF and OBUF are automatically instantiated (added) to the design as the input and output are buffered.